 Example of a Forex Quote:

 The data is constantly running live.
 Prices are only relevant for the time they appear.
 Prices are presented live, moving up and down all the time.
 In our example, the Base is the euro (left).
-If we sell it in order to buy the quote currency (right, in our example USD), we will sell EUR 1 in exchange for USD 1.1035 (Bid order).
-If we wish to buy Euros in exchange for selling dollars, the value of 1 euro will be 1.1035 dollars (Ask order).
+If we sell it in order to buy the quote currency (right, in our example, dollar), we will sell EUR 1 in exchange for USD 1.1035 (Bid order).
+If we wish to buy euros in exchange for selling dollars, the value of 1 euro will be 1.1035 dollars (Ask order).

 The non-stop changes in prices create the profit opportunities for traders.